 Far from a « page-turner » full of twists (though it includes a pretty big one !) and cliffhangers, its seeming « eventless » plot relies on powerful and rich atmosphere and imagery that capture the reader’s imagination while triggering countless interpretations and subtext quests.
 It is considered to be the world’s first truly symbolic novel.

-One of the most canonical gothic (and romantic) novel, « Frankenstein » has become, over the decades, a pop icone, which is now best known as a horror movie’s character, a freak of nature that captures popular imagination and haunts modern fictions.
+One of the most canonical gothic (and romantic) novel, Frankenstein by Mary Shelley has become, over the decades, a pop icon.
+It is now sadly best known as a horror movie’s character and a freak of nature that captures popular imagination and haunts modern fictions.
 At the beginning of 2014, an umpteenth adaptation of the novel (more exactly of a comic book derived from it) in the form of a thriller (a futuristic dystopia), « I, Frankenstein », was released, and panned by critics.
-The director Guillermo del Toro, also plans a more faithful adaptation reflecting « a Miltonian tragedy » he said.
-The work also introduced the now famous figure of the « mad scientist » overpowered by its terrible and out-of-control creation.Lire la suite